 09:59:55 | Rudder now swinging to port; banner clears. | — | Vessel keeps centreline in the 300 m-wide channel; no contact with Merino islet. |

-Detection speed: HOM flags the error within ~2 s of the wrong-way movement—well before the ferry closes the islet’s 0.15 NM safety margin.
+Detection speed: HOM flags the wrong‑way movement within ~2 seconds of the rudder beginning to travel contrary to the spoken order—well before the ferry leaves the 0.15 NM safety margin.

 Why the single cue works

-- Uses plain bridge phraseology—“WRONG HELM”—instantly understood by multilingual crews.
+- Uses plain bridge phraseology—WRONG HELM—instantly understood on multilingual bridges.

 Avoided outcome